 It is specified in the remainder of clause 7, as well as in clause 9 and 10, which of the above parameters need to be included in a security-relevant message to allow the entity receiving the message to uniquely identify a certain key.

-7.2.3 E-UTRAN key lifetimes
+7.2.3 E-UTRAN and NHN key lifetimes

 All E-UTRAN keys are derived based on a KASME.
 The key hierarchy which is described in clause 6.2 does not allow direct update to RRC and UP keys, but fresh RRC and UP keys are derived based on a fresh KeNB, which is bound to certain dynamic parameters (like PCI) or fresh key derivation parameter(s) in state transitions (like NAS uplink COUNT).
 This results as fresh RRC and UP keys in the eNB between inter-eNB handovers and state transitions (see subclauses 7.2.6 to 7.2.8).
 The handling (creation, modification and update) of the E-UTRAN keys in the various state transitions is described in clauses 7.2.5, 7.2.6, 7.2.7 and 7.2.8.

 KASME shall be created only by running a successful AKA or by the inter-RAT procedures towards E-UTRAN (cf clauses 9 and 10).
-In case the UE does not have a valid KASME, a KSIASME with value "111" shall be sent by the UE to the network, which can initiate (re-)authentication procedure to get a new KASME based on a successful AKA authentication.
+In case the UE does not have a valid KASME, a KSIASME with value "111" shall be sent by the UE to the network, which can initiate (re-)authentication procedure to get a new KASME based on a successful AKA or EAP authentication.

 7.2.4 Security mode command procedure and algorithm negotiation